Android Central Verdict

 - You need a phone with great battery life

 - You need a 90Hz or 120Hz AMOLED screen

 The Galaxy A51 isn't vastly different from what Samsung offered in this segment in 2019, but the upgrades to the camera and design allow it to stand out.
 The 48MP camera takes decent shots during the day, the display is one of the best you'll find in this segment, the battery life is fantastic, and you get the latest One UI 3.1.

 That said, the hardware is slow compared to the rest of the field, and you will see noticeable lag in day-to-day use.
 Also, it doesn't make sense to buy the Galaxy A51 in 2021 considering there are much better options around.

 The Galaxy A52 is a standout choice in 2021, and if you don't want to switch to 5G just yet, there is the Pixel 4a.
 Samsung also sells the Galaxy A42 and A32 in the U.S. and other global markets, and these phones also offer better value than the A51.

 Too little too late

 Decent design letdown by poor hardware.

-The Galaxy A51 shares the same fundamentals of last year's A50 and A50s.
+The Galaxy A51 shares the same fundamentals as the Galaxy A50 and A50s.
 The 48MP camera takes decent shots during the day, you get all-day battery life, a vibrant AMOLED display, 3.5mm jack, and Android 10.
-But the hardware just doesn't hold up in 2020, and there are much better alternatives available at the same price point.
+But the hardware just doesn't hold up anymore, and there are much better alternatives available at the same price point.